The Go-Go's (film): Critical reception

 The website's critics consensus reads: "Emulating the spirit of punk in form and function, The Go-Go's is a raucous celebration of the pioneering band and a stylistic knockout that will blow viewers' hair back."

-Top reviewers ranging from Rolling Stone to the Washington Post to NPR to the Wall Street Journal write that all potential viewers with the slightest interest in the band should watch this film, and even if viewers do not like the musical band the Go Go's, they will still like the film.
-They praise it for the candor that the members of the band bring to their contemporary interviews.
+Reviewers praised the film, noting it would appeal to fans and non-fans alike.
+Reviews noted the candor that the members of the band bring to their contemporary interviews.